gsantandrea/purescript-jordans-reference/21-Hello-World/02-Effect-and-Aff/src/03-Aff/03-Node-ReadLine/03-Converting-Effects-with-Callbacks-into-Aff.md

 ```
 Breaking this down, `runAff_` takes two arguments (explained in reverse):
 - an `Aff` computation to run
-- a function for handling a possible asynchronous `Error` if the computation fails or a the computation's output, `a`, if it succeeds.
+- a function for handling a possible asynchronous `Error` if the computation fails or the computation's output, `a`, if it succeeds.

 Using it should look something like:
 ```purescript